20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 If you're creating an onboarding sequence for the first time, there are some fundamental steps you can take to ensure success.

-Start by personalizing your messages.
-A warm welcome email is a great way to kick off the onboarding experience.
+I recommend starting by personalizing your messages.
+A warm welcome email addressed directly to your audience is a great way to kick off the onboarding experience.

 You should also have a way to monitor inactive users and come up with ways to re-engage.
 Don't forget to optimize your emails for mobile, too.
-More than 43% of people read their emails on a mobile device (compared to 19.1% on desktop).
+60% of campaign emails are read on a mobile phone

-If you're finding that customers aren't engaging as much as you had hoped, don't fret.
+If you find that customers aren‘t engaging as much as you had hoped, don’t fret.
 All you need to do is continue testing your emails.

 A/B test new designs, write different copy, and reconsider the timing of your emails as well.
 This helps create an unforgettable email onboarding experience.

-If you're looking for a few more tips, read on to the next section to learn how to design the perfect email onboarding sequence.
+If you're looking for a few more tips, read on to the next section where I outline how to design the perfect email onboarding sequence.

 1. Start with a confirmation email.

 Start by checking that your subscribers are real people with legitimate email addresses.
-The easiest way to find out is to send a short confirmation message to validate the new subscriber's email.
+I’ve had experience with fake subscribers before, and it was a hassle to remove them, so you’ll want to be proactive in screening.
+The easiest way to find out is to send a short confirmation message to validate the new subscriber's email — or a double opt-in.

 This is a fundamental process that the majority of your subscribers will complete immediately.
 However, there are always some who will miss or forget the email entirely.